Aliases for RORA Gene

 GeneCards Summary for RORA Gene

 RORA (RAR-Related Orphan Receptor A) is a Protein Coding gene.
-Diseases associated with RORA include hypoalphalipoproteinemia.
-Among its related pathways are GPCR Pathway and GPCR Pathway.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and steroid hormone receptor activity.
+Diseases associated with RORA include hypoalphalipoproteinemia and post-traumatic stress disorder.
+Among its related pathways are Signaling by GPCR and GPCR Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and transcription factor binding.
 An important paralog of this gene is NR1I2.

 UniProtKB/Swiss-Prot for RORA Gene